 Families Interested in Research Studies – FIRSt Families

 The database has been established to connect Penn State researchers and families with infants and young children in central Pennsylvania who are interested in participating in research.
-Developed through collaborations between faculty from Human Development and Family Studies, Psychology, and other departments throughout the University, and funded in part by the Center for Youth and Families Consortium, the database is housed and administrated at the Child Study Center.
+Developed through collaborations between faculty from Human Development and Family Studies, Psychology, and other departments throughout the University, and funded in part by the Social Science Research Center, the database is housed and administrated at the Child Study Center.

 Services for Families in Central Pennsylvania